logo ce-autoloader

 Web components should feel like a native part of the page, not an afterthought.
 Orchestrate how elements surface with coordinated entry patterns that eliminate layout shift and create a fluid, intentional experience from the first frame.

-Every component moves through two states not-defined → defined, that you can style using CSS selectors:
+Every component moves through a predictable state machine that you can style with CSS :not(:defined) → [ce="loading"] → [ce="defined"]

 The custom element is in the DOM but the browser doesn't know its behavior yet.
 Use this to set min-height or aspect-ratio to reserve space on the page.